-The COVID-19 pandemic continues to create new challenges for families, schools, communities, governments, and organizations of all kinds across the globe.
+The COVID-19 pandemic continues to create new challenges.
+Challenges for families, schools, communities, governments, and organizations of all kinds across the globe.
 International education and travel is no exception.
-We recognize the challenges that our host families are facing as caregivers for ISE students, and we continue to be impressed with the compassion and support that you have demonstrated during this difficult time.
+We recognize the challenges that our host families are facing as caregivers for ISE students.
+We continue to be impressed with the compassion and support that you have demonstrated during this difficult time.

 A few days ago, we reached out to advise host families and students to consider the challenges that have been presented with the current outbreak, including school closures, travel restrictions and general health concerns for citizens around the world.

 We are currently recommending that students who can go home, do go home, but we are not mandating it as long as natural families and host families are comfortable continuing with the program.
 Our primary focus right now is facilitating travel for students and/or host families who have requested an early return.
 This has been far more challenging than anticipated and will require patience on everyone’s part, as travel is projected to be delayed for several weeks or longer in many affected countries around the world.

 Below are a few FAQ’s that we hope you will find helpful.
 We recommend that you read through all of them so that you have the most up-to-date information.

 Why hasn’t ISE required all students to return?

 We recognize that there are risks and benefits associated with returning home and staying.
 For that reason, we feel that the best course of action is to give students, natural families, and host families the freedom to make the best decision for themselves based on their individual circumstances.
 We are taking guidance from the CDC, WHO, and the Department of State and working closely with our international partners to determine a plan while taking into consideration countries whose borders were closed without notice, have fewer resources, and where families may not be able to receive their students right now.
 Because our students and families are impacted in different ways, we have chosen to respond in a more customized approach.